-My wife filed false case against me after filing of divorce petition from my side.
+My wife filed a false case against me after filing of a divorce petition from my side.
 She is a government employee and always desires to live separately.
 She mounted heavy pressure upon me to leave my parents and settled with her in Noida.
-She left matrimonial home on 30 April 2012.
+She left the matrimonial home on 30 April 2012.

-I’m working as clerk in a government Intermediate school, although my job is transferable and I can easily get transfer from Lucknow to Noida but due to her dominating attitude I decided to live with my parents in Lucknow.
+I’m working as a clerk in a government Intermediate school, although my job is transferable and I can easily get a transfer from Lucknow to Noida but due to her dominating attitude I decided to live with my parents in Lucknow.

-In K. Srinivas Rao vs D. A. Deepa AIR 2013 SC; it is held by the supreme court that filing of false case by the wife against her husband is a matrimonial cruelty and it shall constitute a ground of divorce.
+In K. Srinivas Rao vs D. A. Deepa AIR 2013 SC; it is held by the supreme court that filing of the false case by the wife against her husband is matrimonial cruelty and it shall constitute a ground of divorce.

 This decision is reiterated by the same court in K. Srinivas vs K. Sunita 2 SCC; Matrimonial cruelty is a ground of divorce under Section 13(1)(i-a) Hindu marriage act 1955.
-It is easy to file false case but proving it beyond all reasonable doubt it so difficult.
-It is general awareness in public that once plea of cruelty is taken by wife it strikes down all the relives of husband in matrimonial cases.
+It is easy to file a false case but proving it beyond all reasonable doubt it so difficult.
+It is a general awareness in the public that once plea of cruelty is taken by wife it strikes down all the relives of the husband in matrimonial cases.

-In Lalita Kumari vs State of Uttar Pradesh AIR 2014 SC, Priyanka Srivastava Vs State of Uttar Pradesh AIR 2015 SC; it is held by the supreme court that preliminary inquiry must be made by the court before taking cognizance of case towards matrimonial disputes.
+In Lalita Kumari vs State of Uttar Pradesh AIR 2014 SC, Priyanka Srivastava Vs State of Uttar Pradesh AIR 2015 SC; it is held by the supreme court that preliminary inquiry must be made by the court before taking cognizance of the case towards matrimonial disputes.

 The court is bound to initiate a preliminary inquiry in a complaint under section 498 – A of IPC and section 5/6 D. P. Act.
 At this stage, you cannot challenge the cognizance of the complaint on the above-mentioned case law.
 You have to contest your case.